CS-433/cs-433-project-2-fesenjoon/README.md

 To use, extract the zip file and put the contents in `exp/half_cifar`.

 Then run the commands normally excluding the one for training a model on half of CIFAR10.

+Furthermore, results of individual runs for Table 1 (without averaging) is available under `tables` directory in NumPy format.

 ## Contributors
 * Klim Kireev